lminhtm/LMGeocoder/README.md

 #### Manually
 * Drag the `LMGeocoder` folder into your project.
 * Add the `CoreLocation.framework` to your project.
-* Add `#include "LMGeocoder.h"` to the top of classes that will use it.
+* Add `#import "LMGeocoder.h"` to the top of classes that will use it.

 ## Usage
 #### Geocoding